eepdnaclk/ML-AI/README.md

 ### Companies with main focus on data

 <ul>
-  <li>[John Keells-Octave](https://www.keells.com/octave/) - Octave is a data science division of JKH.
+  <li><a href="https://www.keells.com/octave/">(John Keells-Octave)</a> - Octave is a data science division of JKH.
 But recently there is some work related to Computer Vision such as identifying vegetables/crops quality.
   <li> blah
 </ul>